Bysmokeee135/php-mailer/README.md

 The PHP `mail()` function usually sends via a local mail server, typically fronted by a `sendmail` binary on Linux, BSD and OS X platforms, however, Windows usually doesn't include a local mail server; PHPMailer's integrated SMTP implementation allows email sending on Windows platforms without a local mail server.

-## License

-This software is distributed under the [LGPL 2.1](http://www.gnu.org/licenses/lgpl-2.1.html) license.
-Please read LICENSE for information on the software availability and distribution.

 ## Installation & loading